 Ultimately, which type of treatment program you enter is your choice.
 If you feel like you need access to the highest level of care, medical management of the detox process, and continuous engagement with recovery without all of the distractions of your normal life, then an inpatient recovery program may be ideal.

-How Long is Inpatient Rehab?
+How Long Is Inpatient Rehab?

 Inpatient treatment programs are the most intensive treatment option available and are structured in a way that gives you the best chances for a successful recovery.
-Most inpatient or residential treatment programs last somewhere between 30 – 90 days.
+Most inpatient or residential treatment programs last somewhere between 30 and 90 days.
 The length of time that an inpatient program lasts will depend largely on the work that needs to be done to ensure that you achieve lasting sobriety after you have left the treatment program.

 Entering an inpatient program can be a daunting process.
-You are leaving behind your life outside of the treatment facility, including your family, friends, work, and home.
+You are leaving behind your life outside of the treatment center, including your family, friends, work, and home.
 Though this treatment program is only temporary, it is a large commitment of both time and resources.
 Having a better understanding of what to expect prior to entering an inpatient treatment program can help alleviate any anxiety you might be feeling and allow you to embrace the opportunity for change that an inpatient treatment program represents.

 Most inpatient treatment programs begin with a supervised detox process.
 San Diego detox is the process through which any remaining traces of drugs or alcohol are removed from your body.
 Detox provides an important foundation from which you can begin the true work of recovery.
 Following a brief detox process, you’ll begin to take part in the recovery program itself.

-Finding the Right Inpatient Program
+Finding the Right Inpatient Rehab Program